-As a selective school, once we have your registration form we will make arrangements with you for your son to come in to meet with us, or we can arrange to do this remotely (if you are currently living overseas).
+As a selective school, once we have your registration form we will make arrangements with you for your son to meet with us.
 Our selection process is designed to identify boys who are able to benefit from our balanced and well rounded education and to make a positive contribution towards the life of the school.
 We hold our main assessment session every year around November/December (for the following September entry).
 If you miss this assessment session please do contact us as there may still be availability in some year groups, our Admissions Team will be able to let you know.
 We can arrange for your son to be assessed on an ad hoc basis if this is the case.

 For your reassurance, we do not seek to make assessments competitive and they do not require any advance preparation.
 If need be, we can always invite your son back to spend more time with us so that he feels more comfortable.
 The primary purpose of the assessment is to ensure that boys will be happy once they have started at Homefield.
 Here is an explanation of what happens during the process by year group:

 Assessment for boys looking to enter Reception:

 Your son will be invited along for about half an hour, to one of our Reception classes to meet our staff.
 Boys will feel as though they are coming for a play session and will be made to feel very comfortable by our staff, while their accompanying parent/carer wait nearby.
 We ask that you send along a copy of your son's latest nursery report (if he has been attending one) before you come.
 The purpose of us meeting with him is to see how he is developing and that he is within age-related expectations.
 Please note that we do not look to exclude boys at this very tender age, we are simply looking for potential.
 The assessment process for entry in to our Reception setting is particularly gentle.

 Assessment for boys looking to enter Years 1 & 2: